MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagscheduleinfodisallowoverlappingappts-canonical-property.md

 ## Remarks

-This property is only meaningful when the value of the **PR_SCHDINFO_AUTO_ACCEPT_APPTS** ( [PidTagScheduleInfoAutoAcceptAppointments](pidtagscheduleinfoautoacceptappointments-canonical-property.md)) property is TRUE.
+This property is only meaningful when the value of the **PR_SCHDINFO_AUTO_ACCEPT_APPTS** ([PidTagScheduleInfoAutoAcceptAppointments](pidtagscheduleinfoautoacceptappointments-canonical-property.md)) property is TRUE.
 A value of TRUE indicates that when automatically responding to meeting requests, a client or server must decline instances that overlap previously scheduled events.
 A value of FALSE or the absence of this property indicates that overlapping instances must be accepted.
 This is not a required property.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)